carlosanunes/single-video-site/readme.md

 # Introduction

-The problem I wanted to solve was how to share a (single) video without posting it to a streaming service or similar site, and without it being to easy for people to just save it, while still being easy for people to view it.
+The problem I wanted to solve was how to share a (single) video without posting it to a streaming service or similar site, and without it being too easy for people to just save it, while still being easy for people to view it.
 After some searching I found multiple solutions to self host youtube clones, or similar video content management sites (e.g.: https://mediagoblin.org/, MediaCMS, Tube, etc.), but these were overkill.
-Ended up choosing a very light http server made for static websites (https://static-web-server.net/), Traefik to work as reverse proxy to provide HTTPS by leveragin Let's Enctrypt and the HLS protocol for video streaming.
-And in order for this to be easy to install and manage, docker contains for installation.
+Ended up choosing a very light http server made for static websites (https://static-web-server.net/), Traefik to work as reverse proxy to provide HTTPS by leveraging Let's Enctrypt, and the HLS protocol for video streaming.
+And in order for this to be easy to install and manage, docker containers for installation.

 This solution is so light it runs from a Raspberry Pi Zero.